 A twist of fate would see Craven attempting to escape the teenage slasher genre he’d practically invented.
 Following the success of his work on the first and third Elm Street movies (he declined to get involved in an official capacity with the second flick and initially didn’t want it to become a franchise), Craven lamented: “It got to the point where every script I received began with the point of view of a crazed killer stalking a teenage girl.
 I’m not giving up on horror films altogether.
 I just want to try something different.”

 And The Serpent and the Rainbow was certainly different.
-No less horrific than you’d expect from a Craven movie, but a lot more cerebral than the slashers for which he’d come to be known.
-A real underappreciated treasure amongst his filmography.
+It’s no less horrific than you’d expect from a Craven movie but a lot more cerebral than the slashers for which he’d come to be known.
+He is a really underappreciated treasure in his filmography.

 Must Watch If: You want to see Craven’s horror at its most serious.